UrjitMehta/TriNetra/README.md

     - **Download directly from Hugging Face:**

-        The pretrained `TriNetra.keras` model can be downloaded directly from the [urjit006/TriNetra](https://huggingface.co/urjit006/TriNetra) and used according to your requirements.
+        The pretrained `TriNetra.keras` model can be downloaded directly from the [Hugging Face Model Repository](https://huggingface.co/urjit006/TriNetra) and used according to your requirements.

     - **Fine-tune from the TriNetra architecture:**